 Based on the (false) premise that humans haven’t evolved fast enough to cope with foods introduced after the end of the Stone Age, the Paleo Diet is based on concepts first explored in 1975 by gastroenterologist Walter Voegtlin.
 The publication of a 2002 book The Paleo Diet by Loren Cordain popularised the idea of eating meat, fruit, vegetables, nuts and seeds and excluding all grains, dairy, salt and added sugar.

 Coles Bay has a permanent population of around 200, and is located on the edge of the Freycinet National Park and Wineglass Bay in Tasmania.
 To provide a safer environment for the area’s wildlife and marine life, the town became the first in Australia to ban non-biodegradable plastic shopping bags at checkouts.
+By 2019, most Australian states had banned single-use shopping bags.

 Precious spelling (with a lower case d and a full stop) didn’t prevent this ABC-backed magazine from proving a success.
 Benefiting from promotion on the ABC television network and contributions from cooking show personalities, delicious. magazine challenged Donna Hay in the new magazine wars.
 More